 The EPA planned cleanup of soils and impoundments at the Superfund site, as well as control of contaminated groundwater discharging to the Raritan River, is expected to protect natural resources in the river from future injury.
 NOAA continues to work with EPA on evaluating cleanup options at the site and to assist with long-term monitoring to ensure that the current actions are protective of the river.

 On February 1, 2017 a settlement was finalized associated with releases from the American Cyanamid Superfund site.
 The agreement includes removal of the Weston Mill Dam, an alternative analysis report and design of improved fish passage at the Island Farm Weir, and reimbursement of past and future assessment and oversight costs.

-On November 4, 2016, the Final In-River Restoration Plan and Environmental Assessment was released.
-In the final restoration plan, the Weston Dam on the Millstone River will be removed and an alternative analysis report and design of an improved fish passage alternative at the Island Farm Weir on the Raritan River will be prepared.
-Restoration is expected to begin next summer.
+The Final In-River Restoration Plan and Environmental Assessment was released on November 4, 2016.
+The plan includes removal of the Weston Dam on the Millstone River and analysis and design of an improved fish passage alternative at the Island Farm Weir on the Raritan River.

 NOAA continues to work with the lead cleanup agency and the other trustees to evaluate cleanup and restoration efforts that would fully compensate the public for any additional potential injuries to natural resources.